LpmRaven/scraping-service/README.md

 # What is Serverless?

 The term "Serverless" can be a bit misleading, it does not mean servers are no longer involved but simply that there is no longer a need to manage servers.
-Instead of managing servers, we use functions-as-a-service (FaaS) such as AWS Lambda or Google Cloud Functions to execute code.
+Instead of managing servers, we use function-as-a-service (FaaS) such as AWS Lambda or Google Cloud Functions to execute code.

 FaaS allow developers to build: